justworx/sak/README.md

     Copyright 2018 justworx
-    This file is part of the trix project, distributed under the terms of the GNU Affero General Public License.
+    This file is part of the sak project, distributed under the terms of the GNU Affero General Public License.

     This program is free software: you can redistribute it and/or modify